-The 120/133-MHz Pentium OverDrive processors are Pentium processor technology upgrades for 60/66-MHz Pentium processor-based systems.
-The 125, 150, and 166-MHz Pentium OverDrive processors are Pentium processor technology upgrades for 75, 90, and 100-MHz Pentium processor-based systems.
-For more information on the Pentium OverDrive processors for Pentium processor based systems, please refer to the Pentium® OverDrive® Processors for Pentium Processor-Based Systems datasheet, (Order Number 290579).
+The 120/133-MHz Pentium OverDrive processor is a Pentium processor technology upgrade for 60/66-MHz Pentium processor-based systems.
+The 125-, 150- and 166-MHz Pentium OverDrive processors are Pentium processor technology upgrades for 75-, 90- and 100-MHz Pentium processor-based systems.
+For more information on the Pentium OverDrive processors for Pentium processor based systems, please refer to the Pentium[®] OverDriveTM Processors for Pentium Processor-Based Systems datasheet, (Order Number 290579).